 When you buy with Gleeson, you can expect a quality home and service throughout your buying journey and beyond.
-We hope that our home user guide will help you from the second you move in, throughout the length of time you occupy your beautiful Gleeson home and beyond.
+We hope that our homeowner's manual will help you from the second you move in, throughout the length of time you occupy your beautiful Gleeson home and beyond.